kmtownley/Hoot/README.md

 ## Introduction
   To help connect users with local businesses, hoot provides a poweruful search component and allows users to add their own reviews and corresponding ratings to businesses they have visited.

-  Link to live demo (https://app-hoot.herokuapp.com/#/ "Hoot")
+  Link to live demo (https://app-hoot.herokuapp.com/#/)

 ## Features
 - Search by city, state, type of cuisine and business name